acheong08/ChatGPT/README.md

 chatbot = Chatbot(config, conversation_id=None)
 chatbot.reset_chat() # Forgets conversation
-chatbot.refresh_session() # Uses the session_token to get a new bearer token resp = chatbot.get_chat_response(prompt) # Sends a request to the API and returns the response by OpenAI resp['message'] # The message sent by the response resp['conversation_id'] # The current conversation id resp['parent_id'] # The ID of the response
+chatbot.refresh_session() # Uses the session_token to get a new bearer token resp = chatbot.get_chat_response(prompt, output="text") # Sends a request to the API and returns the response by OpenAI resp['message'] # The message sent by the response resp['conversation_id'] # The current conversation id resp['parent_id'] # The ID of the response

+response = requests.post("https://chat.openai.com/backend-api/conversation", headers=self.headers, data=json.dumps(data), stream=True) # This returns a stream of text (live update)

+for message in response: # You have to loop through the response stream
+        print(line['message']) # Same format as text return type ...
 ```
 This can be imported to projects for bots and much more.
 You can have multiple independent conversations by keeping track of the conversation_id.